PLEASE NOTE: These traditional activities may not all be available in 2021.

 Dance (SQ, SL) – Dance is a playful experience of rhythm and movement.
 Music and choreography are based on styles which interest participating campers.
 Swing, line dance, hip hop, lyrical and even stomp are some of the possibilities.

-Darkroom Photography (SL) – Photography is offered to rising 7th through 9th graders.
+Darkroom Photography (SQ, SL) – Photography is offered to rising 5th through 9th graders.
 It provides beginners a look at taking stylistically and technically sound photographs, development of film and printing of black & white photos.
 Campers explore a variety of photographic techniques, from pin-hole cameras to 35 mm.

-Indian Lore (SQ, SL) – Indian Lore introduces campers to Native American traditions, stories, crafts and games.
+Lore (SQ, SL) – Lore introduces campers to traditions, stories, crafts and games.
 Campers may learn the physical skills of stalking, speaking silently, camouflage and dance.
 More importantly, there may be the development of honor, patience, thoughtfulness, courage and self-esteem within a framework of respect for the natural environment.

 Lunch (AN, GH, JR, SS, SQ, SL) – Campers should bring a non-perishable lunch each day in a reusable container.
 High Meadows encourages campers to bring healthy lunches that generate as little waste as possible.
 Campers are able to recycle #1 and #2 plastics, aluminum containers (such as fruit cups) and some paper products.
 A compost pile is also available for food scraps.
 Campers are not allowed to bring glass containers or soda cans to camp.

 Nature (AN, GH, JR, SS, SQ, SL) – Nature class introduces campers to the High Meadows environment, the animals, the wildlife and the land.
 Campers may also participate in the tending of our community garden. back to top